cassandracrawford/chatbox-app/README.md

 The app has been deployed to Render and can be accessed here: https://chatbox-app-sample.onrender.com

 ## Note
 This is a simple practice project created while learning and exploring Node.js and Socket.IO.
-It has basic chat functionality but can be improved further.
+It has basic chat functionalities but can be improved further.
 Suggestions and feedback are always welcome!